karmeleon/recipes/food/chili.md

 * 15 oz tomato sauce
 * 15 oz pinto beans, drained and rinsed
 * ½ yellow onion, diced
+* Chili peppers:
     * 3 habanero peppers, minced + to taste
     * 4 small serrano peppers, minced + to taste
+    * I recommend removing the seeds and ribs of half of these.
+Feel free to de-seed and de-rib them all if you have a lower spice tolerance, or leave them all in if you want to feel sick for the rest of the day.
 * ½ tsp ground cayenne pepper
 * ¼ tsp cinnamon
 * ¼ tsp dried oregano